 As you could gather from our opening sentence, the ingredients for adobos vary wildly from region to region, and even household to household.
 The common ingredients are the vinegar and soy sauce.
 From there, the sky’s the limit.

 The recipe we’ve captured, below, calls for the addition of fish sauce.
 Fish sauce is loaded with umami, that fifth taste that means “delicious” in Japanese.
-It won’t taste “fishy” – but the fish sauce significantly deepens the yummy flavors of the marinade.
+It won’t taste “fishy” – but the fish sauce significantly deepens the yummy flavours of the marinade.

 Some tips as you introduce your palette and grill to adobo: